-Before you can do anything with GLES, you need to create a GL context.
+Before you draw with GLES, you need to create a GL context.
 In EGL, this means creating an EGLContext and an EGLSurface.
-GLES operations apply to the current context, which is accessed through thread-local storage rather than passed around as an argument.
-This means you have to be careful about which thread your rendering code executes on, and which context is current on that thread.
+GLES operations apply to the current context, which is accessed through thread-local storage rather than passed as an argument.
+Rendering code should execute on a current GLES thread, not the UI thread.

-The EGLSurface can be an off-screen buffer allocated by EGL (called a "pbuffer")
+The EGLSurface can be an off-screen buffer allocated by EGL, called a

-or a window allocated by the operating system.
-EGL window surfaces are created
+pbuffer, or a window allocated by the operating system.
+Calling the

-EGL does not provide lock/unlock calls.
-Instead, you issue drawing commands and
+EGL doesn't provide lock/unlock calls.
+Issue drawing commands and

 eglSwapBuffers() to submit the current frame.
 The